jeremylynch83/drjeremylynch/master.md

 ![Illustration of a cerebral aneurysm. ](img/aneurysm.svg){#fig:aneurysm }

 Brain aneurysms most commonly affect middle aged and older adults with a higher prevalence in women.
 They are extremely rare in children.
-The cause of any particular aneurysms is unknown in most cases, although some individuals have a genetic predisposition to developing them.
+The cause of a particular aneurysm usually is unknown, although some individuals have a genetic predisposition to developing them.
 Aneurysms can also rarely develop after certain infections or trauma.

 ![Angiogram of an aneurysm. ](img/an_angio.png){#fig:aneurysm_angio}